 Vision of sustainable mobility

-Transport is one of the most influential sectors in achieving the national goal of reducing greenhouse gases emissions and with this associated transition to a low-carbon society.
+Transport is one of the most influential sectors in pursuing the national goal of reducing greenhouse gas emissions and related transition to a low-carbon society.

-While greenhouse gases emissions in other sectors are rapidly decreasing, there is still a trend of long-term growth in transport.
-Therefore, in the field of transport Slovenia must take bold action to reduce greenhouse gases emissions.
-Directive 2014/94/EU, setting out the development of an alternative fuels infrastructure in transport, falls within the legislative framework which implements the strategy of gradual transition to low carbon mobility.
+While greenhouse gas emissions are quickly dropping in other sectors, transport still shows a trend of long-term growth.
+Therefore, Slovenia has to take bold actions in the field of transport to reduce greenhouse gas emissions.
+Directive 2014/94/EU on the development of alternative fuels infrastructure is part of a legislative framework for implementing the strategy of gradual transition towards mobility with low-carbon emissions.

-In order to achieve the indicative target of the operational greenhouse gases programme (OP GHG) and the goals of reducing air pollutants in the air, Slovenia used an approach in the drafting of the strategy, according to which the necessary number of vehicles is first determined for individual alternative fuels.
+In order to achieve the indicative goals of the operational programme on greenhouse gases (OP GHG) and reduction goals for transport-generated air pollutants, Slovenia used an approach in formulating the strategy, which initially determines the necessary number of vehicles for individual alternative fuels.

-By implementing and favouring alternative fuels with the goal of gradual transition to low-carbon traffic, Slovenia will experience relatively large changes in the future.
+By introducing and favouring alternative fuels, with the aim of gradually transitioning to low-carbon transport, Slovenia will experience relatively large changes in the future.

-In Petrol we are increasingly encouraging the use of alternative fuels, but at the same time, we enable to switch to alternative forms of mobility, as we want to become a leading provider also in the field of alternative fuels and smart mobility services in the region.
+At Petrol, we increasingly promote the use of alternative fuels, while facilitating a transition to alternative forms of mobility, as want to became the leading provider in the field of alternative fuels and smart mobility services in the region.